Neopallium/sub-script/README.md

 - Subscribe to storage updates.
 - Get storage values.
-- Better interface for getting events.
-- Replace/fix current `substrate-api-client` crate.
 - Add hook to auto-initialize new users (to support mocking cdd registration).
 - Add REPL support for quickly making extrinsic calls.
 - Support multiple `Engine` instances with shared User state (for nonces).
 This will allow spawning sub-tasks for load testing.
+- Replace/fix current `substrate-api-client` crate.

 ## Examples